k-box/k-search-client-php/readme.md

 # Adapter Boilerplate

-The _AdapterBoilerplate_ is a *PHP library*.
-Is designed for speed-up the communication process between the K-Core service (both private of an Institution, or the K-Link Public Network) with any software component you want to build.
+The _Adapter Boilerplate_ is a *PHP library*.
+Is designed for speed-up the communication process between the K-Core service (both private of an Institution or the K-Link Public Network) with the PHP software component you want to build.

 It offers: